-Mazinger Z: Dr. Hell was a poor child was physically and psychologically abused by his mother, who constantly declared he was an unwanted son and her life would be much better if he did not exist.
-When he attended school he was constantly belittled by professors accussed him of cheating and beaten by his schoolmates.
-When he was in college, he took pride on his grades... and then a foreign student (Juzo Kabuto, Kouji's Grandfather) surpassed him easily before wooing the woman he was in love with.
-After some incidents where he tried making some good action and he got beaten by it (such like saving the life of a little girl and being beaten by her father because the man believed he was molesting her), he fully snapped out, and he declared he was sick of it all, people were mediocre idiots did not deserve living and one day he would purge hit world off idiots, and everybody would kneel before him.
-And then Nazism happened and he... got tips about how achieving that.
+Mazinger Z: Dr. Hell was a poor child who was physically and psychologically abused by his mother, who constantly declared he was an unwanted son and her life would be much better if he did not exist.
+During his school days he was constantly belittled by his teachers, who accused him of cheating, as well as beaten by his schoolmates.
+When he was in college, he took pride in his grades... until a foreign student (Juzo Kabuto, Kouji's Grandfather) surpassed him easily before wooing the woman he was in love with.
+After some incidents where he tried doing something good only to have it come back to bite him (such as saving the life of a little girl and being beaten by her father because the man believed he was molesting her), he fully snapped out, and he declared he was sick of it all.
+In Hell's mind, people were mediocre idiots who did not deserve to live, and one day he would purge the world of these idiots, and everybody would kneel before him.
+And then Nazism happened and he... got tips about how to achieve this.

 Fushigi Yuugi tosses this in at the moment the villain is defeated, and the heroes suddenly pity the man who's been tormenting and manipulating them for 52 episodes.
 The villain himself chastens the hero for being so rude as to lay bare his psyche just as he was about to die a mystery.